 - i. provide the clinical review panel with agreed evidence.
 Background information may include, among other things, relevant data and activity, internal and external reviews and audits, impact assessments, relevant workforce information and population projection, evidence of alignment with national, regional and local strategies and guidance.
-The sponsoring organisation will provide any other additional background information requested by the clinical review team. - ii. respond within the agreed timescale to the draft report on matter of factual inaccuracy.

-- iii. undertake not to attempt to unduly influence any members of the clinical review team during the review. - iv. submit the final report to NHS England for inclusion in its formal service change assurance process if applicable i. agree the terms of reference for the clinical review, including scope, timelines, methodology and reporting arrangements.
+The sponsoring organisation will provide any other additional background information requested by the clinical review team. - ii. respond within the agreed timescale to the draft report on matter of factual inaccuracy. - iii. undertake not to attempt to unduly influence any members of the clinical review team during the review. - iv. submit the final report to NHS England for inclusion in its formal service change assurance process if applicable - v. provide feedback to the Clinical Senate on the impact of their advice.